Master Agreement (E204CW)

 a.
 Ownership.
 Customer retains all right, title, and interest in Customer Content.
 Customer hereby grants Esri and Esri's vendors or licensors a nonexclusive, nontransferable, worldwide right to host, run, and reproduce Customer Content solely for the purpose of enabling Customer's use of Online Services.
 Without Customer's permission, Esri will not access, use, or disclose Customer Content except as reasonably necessary to support Customer's use of Online Services, respond to Customer's requests for customer support, or troubleshoot Customer's subscription or for any other purpose authorized by Customer in writing.
 If Customer accesses Online Services with an application provided by a third party, Esri may disclose Customer Content to such third party as necessary to enable interoperation between the application, Online Services, and Customer Content.
 Esri may disclose Customer Content if required to do so by law or regulation or by order of a court or other government body, in which case Esri will reasonably attempt to limit the scope of disclosure.
 It is Customer's sole responsibility to ensure that Customer Content is suitable for use with Online Services and for maintaining regular offline backups using the Online Services export and download capabilities.

 b.
 Sharing Customer Content.
 If Customer elects to share Customer Content using Sharing Tools, then Customer acknowledges that Customer has enabled third parties to use, store, cache, copy, reproduce, (re)distribute, and (re)transmit Customer Content through Online Services.
-Esri is not responsible for any loss, deletion, modification, or disclosure of Customer Content resulting from use or misuse of Sharing Tools or Online Services, Online Content, ArcGIS Website, Documentation, or related materials.
+Esri is not responsible for any loss, deletion, modification, or disclosure of Customer Content resulting from use or misuse of Sharing Tools or Online Services, Customer Content, ArcGIS Website, Documentation, or related materials.
 Customer's use of Sharing Tools is at Customer's sole risk.

 c.
 Retrieving Customer Content upon Termination.
-Upon termination of the Agreement or any trial, evaluation, or subscription, Esri will make Customer Content available to Customer for download for a period of 30 days unless Customer requests a shorter window of availability or Esri is legally prohibited from doing so.
+Upon termination of this Agreement or any trial, evaluation, or subscription, Esri will make Customer Content available to Customer for download for a period of 30 days unless Customer requests a shorter window of availability or Esri is legally prohibited from doing so.
 Thereafter, Customer's right to access or use Customer Content with Online Services will end, and Esri will have no further obligations to store or return Customer Content.

-3.8 Limits on Use of Online Services; Service Credits.
+3.8 Limits on Use of Online Services, Service Credits.
 Each Online Services subscription includes Service Credits as described in the applicable Ordering Document.
 Each Service Credit entitles Customer to consume a set amount of Online Services, the amount varying depending on the Online Services that Customer is using.
 As Customer consumes Online Services, Service Credits are automatically debited from Customer's subscription, up to the maximum number of Service Credits available.
 Customer may purchase additional Service Credits as needed.
-Esri will notify Customer's subscription account administrator when Customer's Service consumption reaches approximately 75% of the Service Credits allocated to Customer through Customer's subscription.
-Esri reserves the right to suspend Customer's access to Online Services that consume Service Credits when Customer consumes all its Service Credits.
+Esri will notify Customer's subscription account administrator when Customer's Service Credit consumption reaches approximately 75% of the Service Credits allocated to Customer through Customer's subscription.
+Esri reserves the right to suspend Customer's access to Online Services that consume Service Credits when Customer has consumed all its Service Credits.
 Esri will promptly restore Customer's access to its Online Services once Customer has purchased additional Service Credits.

 4.1 Definitions.
 The following definitions supplement the definitions provided in Attachment A: